styxlab/kubernetes-mongodb-shard/README.md

 mongodb-shard-node02-1578289992-i49fw   5/5       Running   0          1d
 mongodb-shard-node03-4184329044-vwref   5/5       Running   0          1d
 ```
-You can now connect to one of the mogos and inspect the status of the shard:
+You can now connect to one of the mongos and inspect the status of the shard:
 ```
 $ kubectl exec -ti mongodb-shard-node01-1358154500-wyv5n -c mgs01-node01 mongo
 MongoDB shell version: 3.2.6